Skip to content

 TL;DR

-This work reformulates decoupled dataset distillation as an optimal quantization problem, proves that latent-space clustering with learned weights via a diffusion prior can converge to approximate the true data distribution, and proposes the DDOQ algorithm, which surpasses baselines such as D4M on ImageNet-1K with minimal additional computation.
+Reformulates decoupled dataset distillation as an optimal quantization problem.
+It proves that latent space clustering using weights, combined with a diffusion prior, convergently approximates the true data distribution.
+The proposed DDOQ algorithm outperforms baselines like D4M on ImageNet-1K with minimal additional computational overhead.

 Background & Motivation